All Episodes

 Obama takes a swipe at the current civil rights leadership.

-By the way, the uh new president has been there 19 months, the NAALCP has resigned, and it's basically because the um uh the Julian Bond faction just won't let go of the place.
+And it's basically because the Julian Bond faction just won't let go of the place.

 But here he is.

-Hey, look, uh, we don't walk with our back straight anymore, our eyes are not clear, we're not wearing suits and ties.
+Hey, look, we don't walk with our backs straight anymore.

-And we have to turn the mirror around because for me, it is almost analgesic to talk about what the white man is doing against us, and it keeps a person frozen in their seat.
+And we have to turn the mirror around because for me, it is almost analgesic to talk about what the white man is doing against us.

 I'm talking about profanity.

-I'm talking about people cursing at each other, like it's something hip, like it's something that's right when it's not.
+I'm talking about people cursing at each other like it's something hip, like it's something that's right when it's not.

 I'm talking about people calling each other a name who are cursing at your children at home.